Updated: November 18, 2021

 Twitter, on the other hand, does allow some forms of contact clean-up.
 Some third-party content scheduling tools have this feature built in, allowing users to either find or even remove suspect accounts.

-Both tools have free options that find and clean up your Twitter followers.
-Even if you use these tools, take a manual look through your followers.
+Even if you use a tool, take a manual look through your followers.
 Since engagement is a metric of these tools, they could flag users who have just joined and haven’t yet engaged.

 Manual Social Media Clean-Up